case story

 No listening room exists.

-Audience testing confirmed it: lead with loss, people disconnect.
+Research confirmed it: lead with loss, people disconnect.

 No way to hear what was lost.